Best Beginner Keyboard – Top 5

 Excellent keyboard options for learners

-It can be daunting though.
-There is a huge range of similar looking, similarly priced instruments out there, so where to start?
+Choosing a piano or keyboard can be daunting though.
+There is a huge range of similar looking, similarly priced pianos out there, so where to start?
 In this blog we will list our top 5 best beginner keyboard options.
 We’ll look at five instruments which will enable anyone to get a good start on their musical journey.
 We’ll also describe the features and capabilities of each option, and how they can help make life easier for you.

 There are two big names when it comes to learner keyboards: Yamaha and Casio.
 Both brands are steeped in history and have helped thousands of budding musos take their first steps.
 Most importantly, both companies know what learners need from their keyboards, and design them in such a way as to help keep the enthusiasm going.